isidzukuri/simple_tools/README.md

 Collection of architectural decisions which helps to organize code, increase readability and maintainability.

+TODO: write readme and wiki
+TODO: extend with other classes

 ## Installation

 Add this line to your application's Gemfile: